MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/classes/kasclient.kasformreaction.md

 **● commentsCount**: *`number`* = 0

-Anzahl der empfangenen Kommentare für das Formular
+Anzahl der für das Formular empfangenen Kommentare

 ___
 <a id="didicomment"></a>

-###  <a name="didicomment"></a>didIComment
+###  <a name="didicomment"></a>didicomment

 **●**didicomment: *`boolean`* = false

-Gibt an, ob der aktuelle Benutzer bereits gemocht hat oder nicht.
+Gibt an, ob der aktuelle Benutzer bereits gefallen hat oder nicht.

 ___
 <a id="didilike"></a>

 ###  <a name="didilike"></a>didILike

 **● didILike**: *`boolean`* = false

-Gibt an, ob der aktuelle Benutzer bereits gemocht hat oder nicht.
+Gibt an, ob der aktuelle Benutzer bereits gefallen hat oder nicht.

 ___
 <a id="hidecomments"></a>

 ###  <a name="hidecomments"></a>hideComments